Drake Hotel (New York City): Notable residents

 Silent film star Lillian Gish lived at the hotel from 1946 to 1949.
-Other notable guests included Frank Sinatra, Muhammad Ali, Judy Garland, Jimi Hendrix and Glenn Gould.
+Other notable guests included Frank Sinatra, Muhammad Ali, Judy Garland, Jimi Hendrix, Led Zeppelin and Glenn Gould.
 Restaurateur Toots Shor lived there in his final years.
 Songwriter Jerome Kern collapsed on the sidewalk in front of the Drake on November 5, 1945.
+Publishers Bob Guccione and Kathy Keeton maintained a permanently reserved suite at the Drake Hotel as their New York residence prior to acquiring the Jeremiah Milbanks Mansion at 14-16 East 67th Street circa 1977.

 In the 1960s and 1970s, the Drake Hotel was the preferred accommodation in New York for a number of touring rock bands, such as Led Zeppelin and The Who.
 During their stay there in July 1973, Led Zeppelin had $203,000 in cash stolen from a safe deposit box at the hotel.
 The money was never recovered and the identity of the thief or thieves has never been discovered.
 The band later sued the Drake Hotel for the theft.
 The British rock band Slade stayed at the hotel on October 6, 1973 after their gig at the New York Academy of Music.
 Another British rock band Sweet made The Drake their home away from home during gruelling tours in the USA in the 1970s.

-In 1982, The Drake hotel accommodated singers Karen Carpenter and Olivia Newton-John.
-Carpenter was a California resident who sought treatment for an eating disorder from Manhattan psychotherapist Steven Levenkron.
+In 1982, the Drake hotel accommodated singers Karen Carpenter and Olivia Newton-John.

 Venues

 The Drake Room, opened in 1945, was the Drake's restaurant, presided over by Beniamino Schiavon ("Mr. Nino of the Drake") from its opening until 1968.
-Cy Walter played piano from its opening to 1951, and then from 1959 until at least 1966.
+Cy Walter played piano from its opening to 1951, and then from 1959 until his death in 1968.

 The Drake's nightclub, Shepheard's, was touted as New York's first discotheque and the most fashionable of the mid-1960s with celebrities like Lee Radziwill and Julie Newmar dancing to a disc jockey until 3 a.m. seven days a week, despite its tiny dance floor.
 The club even had printed and distributed cards entitled, “How to Do the Newest Discotheque Dances at Shepheard's in New York's Drake Hotel” with step-by-step instructions to dance the Jerk, Watusi, Frug and the Monkey.